dujanhung/trc/doc.md

 represents a flag container.

 > [!NOTE]
-> - this container can't be used alone.
+> - this container can't be standalone.

 ## regexs